KomlaAkpalu/PlantGrowth-DataAnalysis/README.md

 3. Run the scripts in the order they are numbered.

 ## About the Author
-I am Julien Akpalu, a data analyst enthusiast with a passion for uncovering insights from data using R.
+I am Komla Akpalu, a data analyst enthusiast with a passion for uncovering insights from data using R.

 ## Contact
 For any queries or discussions, feel free to contact me at julienakpalu2@gmail.com.
 You can also find more of my work on my [GitHub Profile](https://github.com/JulienAkpalu).